 IMPLEMENTATION.
 Intelligent automation can be complex and difficult to implement.
-New businesses may require significant investment in infrastructure and technology, as well as expertise to manage and operate these systems.

 ETHICS.
 The use of intelligent automation raises ethical concerns, particularly in terms of replacing human labour.
-Sustainable entrepreneurs must consider the potential impact of automation on their emplyees and the wider community.
+Sustainable entrepreneurs must consider the potential impact of automation on their employees and the wider community.